orieg/edu-policy-navigator/.github/CHAT_RAG_IMPLEMENTATION.md

         *   UI behavior with long messages, multiple messages.
         *   Cross-browser compatibility.
     *   **Goal:** Ensure a robust, user-friendly, accessible, and functional chat widget with the RAG backend.

 ---

+**Next Steps (Focus Areas):**

+1.  **Implement `RAGController._textToCypher()`:** Use `WebLLMHandler` to convert natural language user queries into Cypher queries.
+This will involve prompt engineering and potentially passing KuzuDB schema information to the LLM.
+2.  **Implement `RAGController._cypherToContext()`:** Refine how results from `KuzuDBHandler.query()` are processed into a string context suitable for the LLM.
+This depends on the actual structure of data in KuzuDB.
+3.  **Implement `RAGController._contextToAnswer()`:** Refine the prompt engineering for generating the final answer using `WebLLMHandler` based on the original query and retrieved context.
+4.  **District-Specific Data:** Address how `currentDistrictId` (if needed for KuzuDB path or schema variations) is actually obtained and utilized by the RAG services.
+The `kuzudbHandler` currently initializes globally.

+---